Code-Institute-Submissions/med_app_trial/README.md

 4. I scrolled down to deployment method and clicked the 'github' link.
 I connected to my github account and chose the Med App repository name.

+5. I clicked on the settings link and entered configuration variables.

 5. I scrolled down to manual deploy and chose 'master' branch to deploy and clicked the 'deploy branch' button.
 Finally I enabled automatic deploys so that with each Github push, the updated App would be deployed.

 * I used os.getenv(PORT, 8080) as the port and os.getenv(IP, 0.0.0.0) as the host in my scripts.

 ### Getting the code up and running
-1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command
+1. Firstly you will need to clone this repository by running the ```git clone <git@github.com:caoimhedaly/med_app_trial.git>``` command
-2. After you've that you'll need to make sure that you have **npm** installed
+2. After you've that done you'll need to make sure that you have **npm** installed
   1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
 4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
 You can install this by running the following: ```npm install -g http-server # this also may require sudo on Mac/Linux```
 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](http://127.0.0.1:8080)
-7. Make changes to the code and if you think it belongs in here then just submit a pull request
+7. Make changes to the code and if you think it belongs in here then just submit a pull request.

 ## Credits

+I would like to thank my tutor Mr Michael Park for help with my code lines 17 to 61 of week.html which consists of multiple for loops within a for loop.

 ### Media